-It never fails.
+You’ve probably experienced this one.
 A heat wave is covering the Buffalo area and the air conditioner in your home is blowing out warm air or stops running completely.
 Along with hundreds of other people in our town, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.

 Ensure Maximum Air Flow

 For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air throughout the rooms of your home.
 If the air flow is blocked in any way, it can cause problems in your unit.
-To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
+To guarantee great air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Also, program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help lower humidity in your Buffalo area home.
-This can provide a more comfortable environment, as well as keep mold spores from thriving in your home.
+While this does not necessary prevent problems, it can help reduce humidity in your Buffalo area home.
+This can offer a more comfortable environment, plus keep mold spores from thriving in your home.

-Most outdoor A/C units rest on a concrete slab or other platform, allowing them a level base of operation.
-However, over time these can settle or sag, impacting the performance of the air conditioner.
-Keep an eye on your outdoor component to make sure that the base continues to stay level.
+Most outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, hindering the performance of the air conditioner.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
-Call to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Naturally, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
+Make sure to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.